 We appreciate that this vision will bring changes in the future to the ways we are used to providing care across our sites.
 We have met with, and will continue to meet with, our local elected officials and community members to determine the best mix of services and new ways to provide care to ensure we are meeting the needs of residents.
 We are focusing on building partnerships with other healthcare providers and enhancing services closer to home, and in some cases, in the home.

-Planning for the new hospital is in its early stages.
-We are committed to working with community members in Fort Erie and Port Colborne to determine the best mix of services and new ways to provide care to ensure we are meeting the needs of residents.
+We are actively working with community members in Fort Erie and Port Colborne to determine the best mix of services and new ways to provide care to ensure we are meeting the needs of residents.